Kamchatka earthquake highlights the advances in tsunami early warning systems

 However, the Kamchatka event did reveal impact of a different nature.
 Almost as soon as news broke of the earthquake, tsunami warnings were issued and millions of people were told to evacuate across locations at risk, 2 million in Japan alone.
 This was the result of two decades of research on hazard mitigation following the Boxing Day earthquake in 2004, which claimed the lives of more than 220 000 people in one of the largest disasters, in terms of loss of life, in modern history.

-Diagram illustrating how tsunami wave information in the deep ocean is transmitted to tsunami warning centers.
+How tsunami wave information in the deep ocean is transmitted to tsunami warning centers.
 Source: NOAA

-In the wake of the catastrophic 2011 Great East Japan Earthquake and Tsunami further advancements were made in our understanding of tsunami mechanisms, which ultimately led to improved mitigation measures around the world.
+In the wake of the catastrophic 2011 Great East Japan Earthquake and Tsunami, further advancements were made in our understanding of tsunami mechanisms, which ultimately led to improved mitigation measures around the world.

-“Our knowledge base today, to plan and respond to tsunamis, is far beyond anything considered possible before the turn of the century.
+Our knowledge base today to plan for and respond to tsunamis is far beyond anything considered possible before the turn of the century.

-“Following the devastating events of 2004, research has allowed us to be more prepared than ever before to mitigate the threat of this formidable phenomenon.
+Following the devastating events of 2004, research has allowed us to be more prepared than ever before to mitigate the threat of this formidable phenomenon.
 This was highlighted during the Kamchatka earthquake and subsequent tsunamis.
-TEWS were activated which led to the evacuation of millions to safety and has ultimately led to a relatively minimal impact being reported.”
+TEWS were activated, which led to the evacuation of millions to safety and has ultimately led to a relatively minimal impact being reported.

 Relative topics